AyushShuklaIIIT/GitHub-Project-Explorer/README.md

 # 🚀GitHub Project Explorer

-**A dynamic, modern dashboard for disconvering, analyzing, and bookmarking trending open-source projects on GitHub.**
+**A dynamic, modern dashboard for discovering, analyzing, and bookmarking trending open-source projects on GitHub.**

 This web application provides a clean and intuitive interface to explore repositories, filter them by various criteria, and view key anlaytics through interactive charts.
 It also includes personalization features like bookmarking and note-taking, making it a powerful tool for developers to keep track of interesting projects.